yushan777/SBS-2DTo3D/README.md

 python3 -m venv venv
 # Or python -m venv venv
 ```
-*   This command creates a directory named `venv` in your project folder containing a dedicated Python installation.

 **3. Activate the Virtual Environment**

 You need to activate the environment before installing packages.
 The command differs based on your operating system: